-Just like your résumé, cover letters should be tailored to each position and company you apply for.
+Just like your resume, cover letters should be tailored to each position and company you apply for.
 Instead of a template-style cover letter, use industry-specific language that references points from the job description and company website, if applicable.
-Take the time to find out the proper contact to address it to, so you can avoid a generic salutation, such as "To whom it may concern" or "Dear Sir or Madam."

-Christa Shapiro, regional vice president of Adecco Staffing, said one thing that always draws attention to a cover letter is mentioning why you want to be a part of that particular company.
+Christa Shapiro, director at staffing firm Kforce, said one thing that always draws attention to a cover letter is mentioning why you want to be a part of that particular organization.

 "It shows that you don't just want a job; you want to work for this company," Shapiro said.

-If you were introduced or connected to a hiring manager by a specific employee at the company or mutual industry contact, be sure to include that person's name in your cover letter if you're able to.
+If you were introduced or connected to a hiring manager by a specific employee at the company or a mutual industry contact, be sure to include that person's name in your cover letter (with their permission).

-A well-crafted cover letter can do more than explain why you're the right person for the job.
-It can also give you the chance to explain items on your résumé that might otherwise be considered red flags.
+A well-crafted cover letter does more than explain why you're the right person for the job.
+It also gives you the chance to explain items on your resume that might otherwise be considered red flags.

-"Address any issues that may give a hiring manager pause, such as gaps in employment," Domeyer said.
+"Address any issues that may give a hiring manager pause, such as gaps in employment," said

 "Craft the letter to acknowledge the requirements of the role and culture of the organization, while highlighting the skills and experiences that align with the job description," Trnka told Business News Daily.